tier4/caret_doc/docs/design/trace_points/runtime_trace_points.md

 ```

-Using addresses, tid and source timestamp, it is possible to uniquely identify and bind from the rclcpp publish to the end of subscription node callback.
+Using addresses, thread id (`tid`) and source timestamp, CARET is able to identify a pair of message publish and corresponding subscription.
-On the other hand, callback start and publish cannot be automatically bound.
-This is because the relationship between callback and publish is highly implementation-dependent.
+However, it's difficult to associate a certain message publish to corresponding callback execution because mapping between callback and publish cannot be obtained automatically.

-message_construct and dds_bind_addr_to_addr are trace points to adapt to copying and converting instances for binding.
+`message_construct` and `dds_bind_addr_to_addr` are trace points to adapt to copying and converting instances for binding.

 ### ros2:callback_start